 Subd.
-1. Definitions
+Subdivision 1.
+Definitions

-- (a) "Behavior guidance" is an ongoing process whereby caregivers offer constructive, positive, and developmentally-appropriate guidance to children, to help them manage their own behavior in a socially acceptable manner. - (b) "Persistent unacceptable behavior" occurs when either of the conditions below are met: - i.
-A child is separated five times or more in one week, or eight times or more in two weeks; or - ii. a child exhibits behavior that presents a serious safety risk for the child or others, and the program is not able to reduce or eliminate the safety concern.
-This behavior may include physical aggression, verbal threats or actions that significantly disrupt the learning environment, or repetitive behaviors that have been addressed through standard behavior guidance techniques without improvement. - (c) "Redirection" is when a staff person intervenes and guides a child away from potential problems toward constructive activity; it is a positive guidance technique. - (d) "Separation" is a form of behavior guidance that involves interruption of unacceptable behavior by the removal of a child from a situation, with the intention of allowing the child an opportunity to pause and gain self-control.
+- (a) "Behavior guidance" is an ongoing process whereby caregivers offer constructive, positive, and developmentally-appropriate guidance to children, to help them manage their own behavior in a socially acceptable manner. - (b) "Persistent unacceptable behavior" occurs when eitherany of the conditions below are met:

+- i. a child is separated five times or more in one week, or eight times or more in two weeks; ex - ii. a child exhibits behavior that presents a serious safety risk for the child or others, and the program is not able to reduce or eliminate the safety concern-; or - iii. a child significantly disrupts the learning environment and requires an increased amount of staff guidance and time to address the child's behavior.
+This behavior may include physical aggression, verbal threats or actions that significantly disrupt the learning environment, or repetitive behaviors that have been addressed through standard behavior guidance techniques without improvement. - (c) "Redirection" is when a staff person intervenes and guides a child away from potential problems toward constructive activity; it is a positive guidance technique. - (d) "Separation," also commonly referred to as "time-out" is a form of behavior guidance that involves interruption of unacceptable behavior by the removal of a child from a situation, with the intention of allowing the child an opportunity to pause and gain self-control.
 During a separation a child is isolated from participating in activities with other children.
-Separation of children must be done in accordance with subdivision 7 of n.

-- Subd.
-2. Behavior Guidance Policies and Procedures.
+Separation of children must be done in accordance with subdivision 7-of-n. - Subd.
+2. Behavior guidance policies and procedures.
 The applicant must develop written behavior guidance policies and procedures.
 The applicant and license holder must ensure that the policies and procedures are carried out.
-The policies and procedures must include: - (a) Methods of promoting positive behavior as specified under subdivision 3; - (b) Prohibited actions as specified under subdivision 4;4 - (c) Addressing persistent unacceptable behavior as specified under subdivision 6; and - (d) Separation from the group as specified in subdivision 7.
+The policies and procedures must include: - (a) methods of promoting positive behavior as specified under subdivision 3; - (b) prohibited actions as specified under subdivision 4; - (c) addressing persistent unacceptable behavior as specified under subdivision 6; and - (d) separation from the group as specified in subdivision 7.

 Subd.
-3. Methods of Promoting Positive Behavior.
+3. Methods of promoting positive behavior.
 The license holder must: